About the project

 23rd Forum 2000 Conference

-The 23rd Forum 2000 Conference will take place at the Žofín Palace and Goethe Institut in Prague on October 13-15, 2019.
+The 23rd Forum 2000 Conference, held under the theme Recovering the Promise of 1989, will take place in Prague on October 13-15, 2019.
 The Opening Ceremony will be held traditionally in Prague Crossroads on Sunday, October 13, 2019.
 The Festival of Democracy will once again complement the Conference during the Festival week on October 11 - 17, 2019.
-The Festival week will be filled with debates, projections, concerts, exhibitions and many other events, where everyone focuses on thinking together about current issues and putting forward ideas and visions for our democratic future.

 A selection of photographs from previous years